inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/205-map-projection-basics.rst

 1. Coordinate Reference Systems (CRS)
 -------------------------------------

-The CRS that all the data as well as the map itself are in right now is called WGS84.
+The CRS that all the data, as well as the map itself are in right now is called WGS84.
 This is a very common Geographic Coordinate System (GCS) for representing data.